kscottj/JavaWebGen/readme.markdown

 ## Code Generator

-Collection of Ant build script that can generate a compled CRUD application including webforms clases based on a Torque XML file.
+Collection of Ant build script that can generate a complete CRUD (MVC) application including based on the Data store schema(defined by a standard XML file).
+The following code generates are included:
+* WebFom and JTO JavaBeans generator
+* Spring MVC Framework(MVC) web application
+* Google AppEngine(MVC) web application
+* Normal JDBC web MVC Application

 ## XMLHelper

 Static class helps deal with XML DOM API.
-IMHO Java should provide somthing like this.
+IMHO Java should provide something like this.

 ## Simple embeded Web framework

 Servlet Filter will route traffic to correct WebController method based on the URI.
 Simple and initializes fast.
-I wrote this because Spring MVC takes too long to start in a cloud envirement that has dynamic instances.
+I wrote this because Spring MVC takes too long to start in a cloud environment that has dynamic instances.